i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - Alternative: 3 byte timestamp (epoch / 10 minutes), 1-byte version, 2-byte expires

+- Is type explicit or implicit in data / signature?
+"Domain" constants for signature?

 Notes
 `````

+- Routers should not publish a LS more than once a second.
+  If they do, they must artificially increment the published timestamp by 1
+  over the previously published LS.

 - Router implementations could cache the transient keys and signature to
   avoid verification every time.
 In particular, floodfills, and routers at
   both ends of long-lived connections, could benefit from this.

+- Offline keys and signature are only appropriate for long-lived destinations,
+  i.e. servers, not clients.

 New DatabaseEntry types